adanalife/website/content/index.md

 # Welcome to Dana's site

-Now is the time for all good men to come to the aid of their country.
-This is just a regular paragraph.
+This is just an example.
+More can be done, but will it?

 ## Shopping list